 Praying For Attention

 Jesus’ second illustration is about prayer.

 Therefore I want the men in every place to pray, lifting up holy hands, without wrath and dissension.
-(NASB) 1 Tim.
-2:8
+1 Timothy 2:8 (NASB)

 This means we should pray wherever we are throughout the day.
 So what was Jesus’ point?
 His point is that we should not seek the honor of men and women for spiritual deeds.
 We should not be obvious.
 We should not pray long prayers because we want someone to think that we are holy.
 We should not try to make others think that we have a wonderful relationshipship with God.
 When we pray, we should not seek the attention of others.
 Some of us have forgotten to whom we are praying.
 The Pharisees, Sadducees, and scribes had forgotten.
 It is hard to convince God that one is serous about prayer or a relation with Him when He knows that you are praying for the honor of others.
 He knows our hearts.

 Matthew 6:7-15 is a parenthesis or a detour dealing with prayer.
 It is a break in His warnings about not “practicing your righteousness before men.”
 We will look at this section in our next study and skip to the third illustration which occurs in verse 16.

 Whenever you fast, do not put on a gloomy face as the hypocrites do, for they neglect their appearance so that they will be noticed by men when they are fasting.
 Truly I say to you, they have their reward in full.
 Matthew 6:16 (NASB)